tdl1304/AutoTrainingBooker/README.md

 # Auto Training Booker
+# !!Unusable due to botprotection!!
 **Python version: 3.8.8**
 Although it may work with other versions.
 Not tested yet.

 **How it works - in a nutshell**
 It checks for available bookings two days ahead at a specified time.
 It will wait till 5 seconds before session time.
-Then check for booking every 2 seconds.
+Then check for booking every 5 seconds.
 Once a booking has been made, it will wait till the next day.
 Terminating the program during runtime is **safe**.

 *Disclaimer: only for personal usage*